LarschLab/kappeletal2022/README.md

 and adjust the 3 paths to the data in the props.csv file in the 'notebooks' folder from the repository.

+install jlsocial.yml python environment from the notebooks folder

 then run the master notebook: kappelEtAl2022AllFigurePanels_cfosAndBehavior.ipynb